-Fronting Salt Cay’s main settlement of Balfour Town, this beach offers sheltered beaches interspersed between low rocky patches.
-Access to this beach is convenient from many of the island’s accomodations.
-The two best sections of beach are found either 1100 feet (334m) north of Deane's Dock, or next to the Mary Robinson Primary School.
+Fronting Salt Cay’s main settlement of Balfour Town, the aptly-named Balfour Town Beach offers sheltered stretches of sand interspersed between low rocky outcroppings.
+Access to this beach is convenient from many of the island’s accommodations.
+The two best sections of the beach are found either 1100 feet (334 m) north of Deane's Dock, or next to the Mary Robinson Primary School.

-There are no actual vibrant and expansive reefs nearby, but snorkelling is nevertheless interesting.
-Old coral shelfs and gullies support colourful reef fish, and sea fans add a bit of contrast.
+There are no actual vibrant and expansive reefs nearby, yet snorkeling is nevertheless interesting.
+Old coral shelves and gullies support colorful reef fish, and sea fans add a bit of contrast.

 The area between Deane’s Dock and Little Bluff Lookout offers a good balance between accessibility and sea life.